stellar/go/services/horizon/internal/docs/admin.md

 ### Ingesting historical data and reingesting Ledgers

-Reingesting older ledgers (due to a version upgrade) or ingesting ledgers closed by the network before Horizon was started is done through the `horizon db range [START_LEDGER] [END_LEDGER]` command.
+Reingesting older ledgers (due to a version upgrade) or ingesting ledgers closed by the network before Horizon was started is done through the `horizon db reingest range [START_LEDGER] [END_LEDGER]` command.
 This can be run as follows:

 ```
 horizon1> horizon db reingest range 1 10000